o3de/o3de-multiplayersample/README_GAMELIFT.md

 1. Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), if you don't already have it.
 You will need it to create a game session with GameLiftLocal.
 1. Download the [AmazonGameLift Server SDK](https://gamelift-release.s3-us-west-2.amazonaws.com/GameLift_06_03_2021.zip) and extract the "GameLiftLocal-1.0.5" directory somewhere easy to find.
+1. Enable the "AWSGameLift" and "MPSGameLift" gem by adding them to MultiplayerSample/Gem/Code/enabled_gems.cmake
 1. Build the server and game launchers for MultiplayerSample as normal, per [top-level README](/README.md).